 - Ecosystem Maturity

 - Digital Strategy

-The span of topics and questions have been carefully selected based on our years of experience helping operators modernize their applications, combined with industry best practices in helping to determine the scope and direction for application modernization and transformation.
+The span of topics and interviews have been carefully selected based on our years of experience helping operators modernize their applications, combined with industry best practices in helping to determine the scope and direction for application rationalization and transformation.

 Start with our six-question test

-The quick EQPA provides an instant snapshot of the types of questions we ask during a typical operator engagement.
-With a broad stroke approach, EQPA gets to the core of what needs to change by deriving and understanding your key business drivers, the maturity of your technology base, your high-risk applications and your overall process maturity.
-This quickly provides some key information needed to make the right business decisions—to either modernize, retire, retain or replace systems—as you ultimately reach your digital ambition.
+The quick Ericsson QPA provides an instant snapshot of the types of questions we ask during a typical operator engagement.
+With a broad stroke approach, Ericsson QPA gets to the core of what needs to change by deriving and understanding your key business drivers, the maturity of your technology base, your high-risk applications and your overall process maturity.
+This quickly provides some key information needed to make the right business decisions—to either modernize, retire, retain or enhance systems—as you ultimately reach your digital ambition.

-Take the EQPA-test and see if your application portfolio is ready for modernization:
+Take the Ericsson QPA-test and see if your application portfolio is ready for modernization:

 Also read the first blog on how to define your cloud transformation strategy.